matestack/matestack-ui-core/docs/components/meter.md

 Expects a number thats is the current value of the gauge.

 #### # id (optional)
-Expects a string with all ids the main should have.
+Expects a string with all ids the meter should have.

 #### # class (optional)
-Expects a string with all classes the main should have.
+Expects a string with all classes the meter should have.

 #### # min (optional)
 Expects a number that defines the minimum value of the range.